liuwilliam424/scolinosis/README.md

 # Wearable Scoliosis Sensor

 ## Overview
 This project is a wearable sensor designed to detect early symptoms of scoliosis by monitoring the tilt of the shoulders.
 The sensor consists of a harness with a device on each shoulder, each housing an Arduino circuit with an MPU6050 gyroscope.
 The device sends tilt data to a website via Bluetooth, where it is stored in an online database and processed for interpretation.
+The connected app is at [scolinosis.williamzliu.com](https://scolinosis.williamzliu.com)

 ## Features
 - Early detection of scoliosis symptoms.